HNLMS Tromp (F803): 2011 Libyan civil war

 On her return to her homeport in February 2011 through the Mediterranean, the ship was deployed to the Gulf of Sidra to potentially assist in the safe return of Dutch nationals during the 2011 Libyan civil war.
 While performing an evacuation mission near the town of Sirte, a Lynx helicopter and its three-man crew were captured by members of the Libyan Army.
 The Dutch engineer and Swedish woman they were trying to rescue were allowed to leave Libya; negotiations yielded the crew's release.

 Exercise Formidable Shield 2017

 Tromp along with sister ship De Ruyter participated in Exercise Formidable Shield 2017 off the coast of Scotland.
 She fired an SM-2 missile and a RIM-162 ESSM at a supersonic target fired by US Air Force F-16 aircraft.

 2022 Standing NATO Maritime Group 1

 On 11 September 2022, Tromp departed Nieuwe Haven to join Standing NATO Maritime Group 1.
 This was the first deployment for Tromp since undergoing a midlife update from 2018 to 2021.

+Pacific Archer 2024 & Operation Prosperity Guardian

+On 9 March 2024, Tromp, embarking an NH90 NFH departed for her six-month deployment, sailing first to the Red Sea to deploy under Operation Prosperity Guardian whilst providing associated support for Operation Aspides.
+She entered the area of operations in late March 2024, and continued on to the Indo-Pacific in late April 2024.
+During the deployment, the ship was once raised to general quarters, the first such incident in the Royal Netherlands Navy since the Yugoslav Wars.
+During its patrols in the East China Sea the ship was circled by two Chinese warplanes several times.
+Tromp participated in RIMPAC 2024 and on 23 July 2024, she fired a Harpoon anti-ship missile as part of a SINKEX against a decommissioned US Navy vessel.

+2025 Baltic Sentry

+In January 2025, Tromp, as part of Standing NATO Maritime Group 1, took part in Baltic Sentry, protecting undersea cables in the Baltic.